 When to Prune Different Kinds of Hydrangeas

-Hydrangeas can sometimes be a tricky plant to care for, so it is important to learn when to prune different hydrangea varieties and how to prune hydrangeas.
-Properly pruning hydrangeas based on your hydrangea’s variety will allow you to have more blooms next year.
+Hydrangeas can sometimes be a tricky plant to care for, so it is important to learn when to prune different hydrangea varieties, as well as how to prune them.
+Consult our handy cheat sheet to figure out the best time to prune yours.

 House-hunting with the Bluebird